-What do patients think of our Bedwetting Institute program?
+What do patients think of our Bedwetting Cured program?

 "Thank you for making a brilliant product.
 My son is 10 years old and has been wetting the bed every day of his life.
 After around 6 weeks he has stopped wetting his bed altogether.
 It has been over 2 months and he has not had any relapses.
 We had tried everything from hypnosis, to Minirin to a chiropractor and all of the old wives tales.
 This has been such a life saver for a little boy who was beginning to wonder if he was ever going to stop.
 So thank you again, it was definitely worth every cent."